The metal under a crown is showing

-Solution: It sounds like you’re dealing with an aging restoration, specifically with a porcelain-fused-to-metal (PFM) dental crown.
+Solution: It sounds like you’re dealing with an aging restoration, specifically with a PFM dental crown.
 You can have the issue corrected by getting a new restoration.
 Unfortunately, the cap in your mouth now cannot be whitened or refreshed to look like it did when it was new.

 - Benefits and drawbacks of each material